 My expectation was somewhere a little closer to the flailing and splashing end of the scale.
 I have been practicing yoga for about six years now, but until recently I still hadn’t tested my skills in the water.
 When I first arrived in Honolulu, I did try doing a few poses underwater for photos but it just looked like I was drowning and possibly possessed.
 Needless to say, I was pretty nervous before my first sunset paddle board yoga class.

 I took a class through a company called Yoga Kai.
-They teach both paddle board and beach yoga classes at Ala Moana beach park, which is super convenient if you are staying in Waikiki or anywhere near there.
+They teach both paddleboard and beach yoga classes at Ala Moana beach park, which is super convenient if you are staying in Waikiki or anywhere near there.
 They use the best quality stand up paddleboards and are super professional with their equipment and safety while out on the water.
 It’s a great atmosphere to learn yoga for beginners.

 The classes each have about 3-6 people and run for an hour and a half so that you have enough time to learn how to balance on the paddle board and bring your paddle board out into the water without cutting into your yoga session.
 You can either rent a paddle board with your class or bring your own.
 I would recommend renting; they have paddle boards that are specially made for yoga.

 On a Tuesday evening I signed up for a sunset paddle board yoga class.
 It was a nice warm and clear evening and because it was a weekday, the park wasn’t too packed.
 On Yoga Kai’s website they recommend that you bring a towel and water and wear clothes that you don’t mind getting wet.
 Also if you have your phone, keys, or whatever they let you put your personal items and shoes in their van so that you don’t have to bring them out with you.